alexpaul/Binary-Tree/README.md

 }
 ```

+In-order traversal can be used to find out if a given binary tree is a binary search tree, i.e in ascending order.

 ## Depth-First Order Traversal - Post-Order

 #### Write a function that take a Binary Tree node and prints the values using `post-order traversal`